tailcallhq/tailcallhq.github.io/graphql/graphql-angular-clients.md

 So, buckle up and get ready to supercharge your Angular applications with the power of GraphQL!

-_**NB**: We are not using the traditional NgModule-based Angular applications instead we will be using the newer standalone component approach; below is the version of angular cli version used thoughout the guide._
+_**NB**: We are not using the traditional NgModule-based Angular applications instead we will be using the newer standalone component approach; below is the version of angular cli version used throughout the guide._

 ```shell
     ng version